-ARTICLE FIFTY-ONE

-TERM OF AGREEMENT
+ARTICLE FIFTY-ONE TERM OF AGREEMENT

-This Agreement, when signed by the UTILITY and approved by the INTERNATIONAL PRESIDENT OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, shall become effective January 1, 1989, and shall remain in effect through December 31, 1990, and from year to year thereafter, unless sixty (60) days prior to the current expiration date, either of the parties hereto notifies the other party at interest in writing of its desires to amend or terminate the Agreement.
+This Agreement, when signed by the UTILITY and approved by the INTERNATIONAL PRESIDENT OF THE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, shall become effective January 1, 1991, and shall remain in effect through December 31, 1992, and from year to year thereafter, unless sixty (60) days prior to the current expiration date, either of the parties hereto notifies the other party at interest in writing of its desires to amend or terminate the Agreement.
+The City agrees to pay for the entire cost of the contract.